About African Education Program

 The GoAbroad Foundation began working with African Education Program in 2018 by recognizing them as a nonprofit of the month, after being thoroughly inspired by their drive to change the future of Zambian communities through their youth programs.
 The GoAbroad Foundation’s Catherine Thomasma Scholarship Fund designated $1,500 to support one of AEP’s promising college students so she could continue her college studies another year.

-In 2019, we will continue to support more of AEP’s college students on the quest to become change makers and bring their families out of poverty.
-You can help us kickstart our support this year by donating today!
+In 2019, we will continue to support more of AEP’s college students on their quest to become change makers and bring their families out of poverty.
+You can help us kickstart our support this year by donating today.
+Check out our Youth Scholarship Fund page for more information on the AEP scholarship program.